Griefed/ServerPackCreator/README.md

 (macOS guide by [whitebear60](https://github.com/whitebear60))

-(They're the same, but there's two for redundancies sake)
+(They're the same, but there's two for redundancies' sake)